ElderSam/nlw_agents/README.md

 ## drizzle ORM
 - *drizzle-orm* is the orm for databases
 - *drizzle-kit* is the CLI
+- *drizzle-seed* helps you generate data to populate your database

 1. Create migration:
     ``npx drizzle-kit generate``